shahmal1yev/blueskysdk/README.md

 ### Serialization

-Any lexicon can be serialized
+Any lexicon or response can be serialized

 ```php
 use \Atproto\Client as LexiconSmith;